DipCrai/YTDownloaderNew/Readme.md

 5. Run `server.exe` and follow the on-screen instructions.

 ### Firefox-based browsers
-*The extension will work until the browser or PC is restarted.
-1. Download the latest `YTDownloaderNew.zip` and unpack the archive.
+1. Download the latest `FFYoutubeDownloader.zip` and unpack the archive.
-2. Go to `about:debugging`.
+2. Go to `about:addons`.
-3. Go to `This Firefox`.
+3. Click the gear icon in the top-right corner.
-4. Click on the "Load Temporary Add-on" button and select any file from the folder where you extracted `YTDownloaderNew.zip`.
+4. Click on the "Install Add-on From File" and select `YTDLext.xpi` from the folder where you extracted `FFYoutubeDownloader.zip`.
 5. Run `server.exe` and follow the on-screen instructions.

 ## Reinstallation